cesar-douady/open-lmake/README.md

 	- Unreliable          : for example it will fail to rebuild a target if the recipe is modified.
 	- Fancy configuration : it is mostly impossible to write an easily readable makefile as soon as your flow is anything else than a straightforwar compile-link one.
 	- Dependencies        : managing dependencies is a nightmare, and even with dedicated helpers, it is always partial, fragile and complex.
-	  This is so true that most makefiles do not handle parallelism because of hidden dependencies (i.e. dependencies that are not explicite in the makefile).
+	  This is so true that most makefiles do not handle parallelism because of hidden dependencies (i.e. dependencies that are not explicit in the makefile).
 	- Not scalable        : it will poorly perform above ~100 rules and 10k files
 	- Too rigid           : the only genericity is through the use of a single wildcard (`%`).
 This is very far from enough when the flow contains anything but the simplest compile-link cases.
 - `ninja`